AkihiroK277/bonemat_automation/README.md

 # calibration file for converting HU to E in bonemat operation
 path_calib = r"C:\Users\bio1\calibration.xml"

 # exporting .cdb file.
-If you want to change the file name, you can modify the part of "bonemat_mesh".
+# If you want to change the file name, modify the part of "bonemat_mesh".
 path_output = r"C:\Users\bio1\bonemat_mesh.cdb"
 ```
-**In large files size data, following process may start before loading is complete.**
+**In large data files, following processes may start before the loading is complete.**
-<br>please change the load time depending on its file size.
+<br>Adjust the load time according to the file size.
 ```
 laodtime_ct = 2
 laodtime_cdb = 4
 caltime_calib = 3
 ```

-`press_ok_in_calib = 22` is the press count "tab" to move to "OK" from "open configuration file" in calibration window.
+`press_ok_in_calib = 22` is the number of times of "tab" key input to move to "OK" from "open configuration file" in calibration window.
-please change the value depending on the calibration method.
+Adjust this value according to your calibration method.
 `ex_gap = 20`  is Elasticity Gap value